 The final transmission case must be checked for oil leakage before each ride.
 If any leakage is found, have a Yamaha dealer check and repair the scooter.
-In addition, the final transmission oil must be changed as follows at the intervals specified in the periodic maintenance and lubrication chart.
+In addition, the final transmission oil must be changed as follows at the intervals specified in the periodic maintenance and lubrication chart

-- Start the engine, warm up the final transmission oil by riding the scooter for several minutes, and then stop the engine. - 2.
-Place the scooter on the centerstand. - Place an oil pan under the final transmission case to collect the used oil. - 4.
-Remove the final transmission oil filler cap and its O-ring from the final transmission case. - 5.
-Remove the final transmission oil drain bolt and its gasket to drain the oil from the final transmission case.
+- Start the engine, warm it up by riding the scooter for several minutes, and then stop the engine. - 2.
+Place the scooter on the centerstand. - Place an oil pan under the final transmission case to collect the used oil.

-- 1. Final transmission oil filler cap

-- 2. O-ring

-- 6 Install the final transmission oil drain bolt and its new gasket, and then tighten the bolt to the specified torque.
+- 1. Final transmission oil filler bolt - 2.
+Final transmission oil drain bolt - 4.
+Remove the oil filler bolt and drain bolt to drain the oil from the final transmission case. - 5.
+Install the final transmission oil drain bolt, and then tighten it to the specified torque.